hdShang/arxiv-daily/docs/cs-CL/2025-09-19/papers/250915587v3-divlogiceval-a-framework-for-benchmarking-logical-reasoning-evaluati.md

 ---
 layout: default
-title: DivLogicEval: A Framework for Benchmarking Logical Reasoning Evaluation in Large Language Models
+title: "DivLogicEval: A Framework for Benchmarking Logical Reasoning Evaluation in Large Language Models"
 ---

 # DivLogicEval: A Framework for Benchmarking Logical Reasoning Evaluation in Large Language Models